HomeDev GuideAPI Reference

 };

-For details regarding the use of criteria, including information on paging and sorting, see Criteria in Discover the platform.
+For details regarding criteria use, including information on paging and sorting, see Criteria in Discover the platform.

 Retrieve composite feed items